 Take a woman named Kelly’s experience, for example.
 While carrying groceries up the stairs, a bag ripped, and cans tumbled everywhere.
 A man below began collecting the cans and offered to help.
 When Kelly refused, he said, “we have a cat to feed up there!” in an attempt to make her feel like he was on her side.

 But this couldn’t be further from the truth.
 It turned out the man was a rapist and murderer.
 Kelly got extremely lucky that day.

 Another tip for protecting yourself is to be wary of seductiveness in strangers.
 This is yet another way criminals try to get you to stop listening to your intuition.
 And if you know anything about Ted Bundy, falling for it can have serious consequences.

 No matter how charming somebody is, if they don’t respect your wishes, that’s a sign they’re dangerous.

 Lesson 2: To protect yourself from criminals, use empathy and read body language.

 Do you know somebody that, when they enter a room, everybody feels their presence?
 Maybe they stand in a powerful pose or take up more space by acting taller or stronger.

-Whatever the case, this is just one example of how people use body language to convey how they feel.
-This is good news for you when trying to stay safe, though, because the body language of violent people is almost always the same.
+This is just one example of how people use body language to convey how they feel.
+Thankfully, the body language of violent people is almost always the same.